nodejs/nodejs.dev/src/documentation/0000-template/concept.md

 ## Expand your knowledge
 <!--
 Bullet list of 1-3 thought provoking questions intended to help the reader further their understanding of the topic by encouraging self-guided exploration.
 You can make cross-references to tasks in the documentation related to implementation of the concept explained in this document.
 Ask questions that will relate what they've just learned back to their own use-case or needs.
-Additionally, -->
+-->

 - one